Our trains

 Class 153 at Crewe

 going to have a single car unit, but realised that a number of rural routes didn’t provide enough traffic for a two car unit.
 Therefore they split a number of two car Class 155 units and adding an extra drivers cab.
 This explains why, at one end, passenger access is a little cramped, as the back wall for the drivers cab sticks out into the entrance vestibule.
 It may have been an afterthought, but it cut down on the number of vehicles that BR had to build, when the railways didn’t get the amount of subsidy it does now.
-As noted in the previous issue, we normally only see this on our line working the local service between May and December, when it is swapped for the Class 150 on the Conwy Valley line.
+As noted elsewhere, these units are often confined to the Heart of Wales route and CASPA are confident that our local unit will be a class 197 in the future.

 Class 158